Ai Accountant

 Payment references

 Payment reference, bank transaction ID for UPI, RTGS, NEFT, original payment amount, TDS reference numbers where applicable.
+With PFMS integration, short payments now auto populate within 24 to 48 hours.

 Process tracking